Young-Tae Chang

-Singapore and the Singapore Bioimaging Consortium at Biopolis.
-From 2017, he is a Full Professor in the Department of Chemistry, POSTECH and head of the Laboratory of Bioimaging Probe Development at SBIC.
+Singapore and the Singapore Bioimaging Consortium as a lab head at Biopolis.
+From 2017, he is a Full Professor in the Department of Chemistry, POSTECH and the Associate Director under Kim Kimoon at the Center for Self-assembly and Complexity at the Institute for Basic Science located on the POSTECH campus.
 He pioneered diversity-oriented fluorescence library approach (DOFLA), and developed embryonic stem cell probe CDy1, neuronal stem cell probe CDr3, and neron specific probe, NeuO.
-He also developed a method for background-free live cell imaging with tamed fluorescent probe.
+He also developed a method for background-free live cell imaging with tamed fluorescent probe.He also co-developed a super-photostable small-molecule fluorophore, Phoenix Fluor 555 (PF555), which enables long-term live-cell single-protein imaging.These days, he is focusing on developing fluorescent probes for the selective detection of senescent cells.

-He is an editorial board member of MedChemComm and RSC Advances, Royal Society of Chemistry, and American Journal of Nuclear Medicine and Molecular Imaging.
-He has published more than 300 scientific papers and 3 books resulting in more than 22,000 citations.
-Additionally, he has filed more than 50 patents.
+He is an editorial board member of MedChemComm and RSC Advances, Royal Society of Chemistry, Angewandte Chemie and American Journal of Nuclear Medicine and Molecular Imaging.
+He has published more than 400 scientific papers and 3 books resulting in more than 31,000 citations.
+Additionally, he has filed more than 60 patents.